Last updated: 14 April 2025

 It is your responsibility for ensuring that sufficient money is deposited into your Wallet to pay for the order placed.
 Acceptance of applications for funds is in the Manager's discretion.
 Kernel does not have an obligation to accept any order or Bulk Order, including before money is received to the Wallet in full, and will not be held responsible for not accepting an application, order or Bulk Order.

-Orders will be batched into processing at 12.05pm daily, according to the system time of our Custodian, depending on when they are placed.
+Orders will be batched into processing at 12.05pm daily, according to the system time of the custodian, depending on when they are placed.
 For example, an order placed on Friday at 2pm will be processed on Monday at 12.05pm (unless a public holiday in which case at 12.05pm on the following business day).

 The price you will pay for an order will be the unit price at the time your order is processed by us.
 This will be different to the unit price published online because the value of the fund is likely to move between valuation dates.